MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-chrome-get-started.md

 ### Deploy using Group Policy

-If you don't want to use Microsoft Endpoint Manager, you can use group policies to deploy the extension across your organization.
+If you don't want to use Microsoft Intune, you can use group policies to deploy the extension across your organization.

 #### Adding the Chrome Extension to the ForceInstall List